 I spent on average 30 mins each way every weekday.
 Mostly I listen to NPR radio. occasionally I listen to songs, especially when NPR runs their fundraising campaigns.
 Some times I call my parents back in India while driving.

 Very rarely I listen to podcasts, mostly personal finance related.

-No matter what your mode of commute is, you can use this time somewhat more productive way.
-Think about what you do at present and then compare with the options below and see how you can spend your time for the best outcome.
+Irrespective of your mode of commute, you can use this time somewhat more productive way.
+Think about what you do at present and then compare it with the options below and see if you can better use your time.

 Tips to Make Most Of YourCommute Time